This information is arranged by year and includes MSM historical and other highlights of New York City’s music history.

 Mrs. Lyndon B. Johnson is honorary chairperson of the School’s Salute to American Musical Theater presented at the Waldorf Astoria and repeated twice, by special invitation, at the White House (pictured).
 Photo courtesy of Helene Freedman Blue (BM ’68) who writes: “In Washington, I thought the days passed by in an instant.
 After our first performance, there was a reception in the East Room to which we were all invited.
 I was asked to dance by President Johnson and Vice President Humphrey.
 I could not believe a girl from Brooklyn could have an experience like this.
 It was like a dream…”

-Volo di Notte by Luigi Dallapiccola is given its New York Premiere in March by the Opera Theater, conducted by Anton Coppola.
+Volo di Notte by Luigi Dallapiccola is given its New York Premiere in March by the Opera Theatre, conducted by Anton Coppola.

-A double-bill in March by the Opera Theater pairs Médée by Darius Milhaud with Medea (Act I) by Luigi Cherubini.
+A double-bill in March by the Opera Theatre pairs Médée by Darius Milhaud with Medea (Act I) by Luigi Cherubini.

 The MSM Percussion Ensemble, under the direction of Paul Price, became the first unit of its kind chosen by the Department of State to represent the U.S. abroad under the auspices of the Cultural Presentations Program.
 The nine-member Ensemble toured nine countries and gave 54 performances.
 (Shown here preparing to fly out of New York.)